sdqali/site/content/blog/2013-08-10-fusing-the-old-media-and-the-new.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Fusing the old media and the new"
-date: 2013-08-10
-comments: true
 categories:
 - news
 - media
 - internet
 - technology
+comments: true
+date: 2013-08-10
+ghcommentid: 69
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - news
 - media
 - internet
 - technology
+title: Fusing the old media and the new
 ---

 From Kara Swisher's well written [open letter to Jeff Bezos](http://allthingsd.com/20130807/dear-jeff-bezos-heres-what-i-saw-as-an-analog-nobody-in-the-mailroom-of-the-washington-post/?mod=thisweek) in the light of the latter's announcement that he has bought the Washington Post:

 > To me, the most important trick is to deeply inculcate the joy of Internet journalism, without losing (actually restoring to some degree, after recent cutbacks) the great editorial values and breakthrough journalism of the Post.
 Fusing the old-media storytelling and news-integrity values that I learned at the Post with the Internet values of speed and personality — and, well, some level of fun at the right times — is critical.